 I became the Godfather!

-One evening, when I went to the government building where the truck driver Alfred Labi and his family lived to confirm their schedule for the next day, I saw a baby crawling around.
+One evening, when I went to the government building where the truck driver Mr. Alfred Labi and his family lived to confirm our schedule for the next day, I saw a baby crawling around.
 I asked him what his name was and he said, “I haven't named him yet, soon or later I will baptize him in church and give him a name, Yoshi-san, will you be his Godfather, oh yeah, the name should be YOSHIO”.
 I immediately replied OK.
 One Sunday morning in September, I went to a Catholic church near the college and attended the baptism.
 It was my first holy experience.
 After the baptism, I returned to the government building where his relatives, neighbors, and colleagues gathered for cannao (feasts).

 About my host family, the Cabato's

 At that time, I was taken care of for two and a half years by a nice family in Baguio City.

 They were the husband, Mr. Fernando Cabato (Attorney, Professor and Judge passed away in 2000) and his wife, Julie (a medical doctor).
 Julie is 88 years old now and is doing very well.
 I learned many things from them as “Lesson 1” of living in a foreign country, such as the country, people, history, culture, customs, English language, family life.
 Mr. and Mrs. Cabato were also very understanding of our cooperative missions and supported my duties.
-My successor, Shigeki Koyama, was also taken care of by Mr. and Mrs. Cabato.
+My successor, Mr. Shigeki Koyama, was also taken care of by Mr. and Mrs. Cabato.
 To date, they have taken care of about 100 Japanese cooperative members and so on.
 My relationship with the Cabato’s continues to this day.
-On the occasion of Yoshio's return to Japan, I left a Christmas card and Japanese sweets for Julie.
+On the occasion of Yoshio's return to Baguio, I asked Yoshio to convey a Christmas card and Japanese sweets for Julie.

 Yoshio at our home (2018.7)